cool before drinking

-I didn’t cool this.
-I try to never cool my vodka, because I want it to retain its original taste.
-If you get a cheap brand and just want to get drunk in a gentle manner, then you can put the stuff in the freezer and have shots that taste a bit like thick ice-water.
+I try to never cool or chill my vodka, because I want it to retain its original taste.
+If you get a cheap brand and just want to get drunk, then you can put that stuff in the freezer and have shots that taste a bit like thick ice-water.
 But I don’t enjoy doing that.

 The bottle had a lack of design that could have been either charming or just plain ugly.
-On that particular day, I thought it was neither (3/10).
-The pricing was good though, around 10€ for 700ml (9/10).
+On that particular day, I thought it was neither.
+The pricing was good though, around 10€ for 700ml.